 Are you a skilled welder but tired of working for someone else?
 You may have considered starting your own welding business, but you’re not sure what is involved.
-Owning a welding business involves a lot of selling and business acumen, as well as superior welding skills.
-If you think you have what it takes and are ready to be your own boss, there are some basic things that you should know, and you’ll need to do some research on your own.

 Simply put, a welding business repairs and builds metal-based items.
 Welding businesses can be either mobile-only, traveling to customers to make repairs, or have a fabrication shop that focuses more on building metal items.
 Examples of things that might be built or repaired include car bodies or frames, machine parts, aluminum welding, trailers, structural elements of architecture, tools, and much more.
 Consumer products include metal fences, handrails, gates, metal doors, shelf brackets, and furniture.

-Target customers for a welding business include manufacturers, construction companies, farms, and any type of business that utilizes metal machinery.
+Target customers for a welding business include manufacturers, construction companies, farms, and any business that utilizes metal machinery.
 Sales to these customers are generally direct sales, so pounding the pavement and making sales calls are the best ways to reach them.

-Checklist for Starting a Welding Business
+Checklist To Start A Welding Business

 If you’re thinking about starting your own welding business, there are a few things you should keep in mind.
 Here is a checklist of the essentials to get started.

-Step 1: Write a Business Plan
+Step 2: Write a Business Plan

 Related: How to write a business plan

-Step 2: Name the Business
+Step 3: Register the Business

 Forming an LLC sounds complicated and expensive, but using an entity formation service guides you through the process so you know it was done right.